This Is Opera

-This is Opera is a Spanish television documentary series created and directed by Ramon Gener.
+This Is Opera is a Spanish television documentary series created and directed by Ramon Gener.
 The show explores opera in unconventional ways to try to attract not just existing opera fans, but also those less familiar with the art form.
 The host guides the viewer to the places of origin of each opera, and explores the culture, history—and modern and current trends and how they apply to opera.

 The show premiered on Servus TV in Austria and Germany on 17 January 2015, on La 2 in Spain on 8 March 2015, on RAI 5 in Italy on 15 May 2015, and on 19 August 2015, on Foxtel Arts in Australia.

 Reception

-Many people uninterested in opera find the program and the host entertaining.
-This style of edutainment makes the show reach a wider audience, but also attracts those already from music circles.
+The program and its host have garnered a viewership that includes those uninterested in opera, allowing the show to reach a wide audience, while also attracting those already in music circles.

-The series has received nominations from festivals: This is Opera was nominated in the Rocky Awards in the BANFF festival under the category of music and variety.
+The series has received nominations from festivals: This Is Opera was nominated in the Rocky Awards in the BANFF festival under the category of music and variety.
 It was also chosen for the IDFA festival in November 2015.
 Most recently, it has been nominated at the Rose d'Or Festival in the category of Arts for its episode of Turandot.